helinus/ForgeEssentialsWikiFork/Commands.md

 ## User Commands
 ### /back
 Teleport to your last death point.
-### /butcher [radius] [x, y, z]
+### /butcher [radius] [type] [x, y, z]
-Kill all mobs within a certain radius, or 15 blocks by default.
-Excludes villagers and tamed animals.
+Kill all hostile mobs within a certain radius, or 10 blocks by default.
+Now you can specify "world" (without quotes) for the radius to kill all of the type of mob in the entire dimension, and can choose from six type groups: passive includes all non-hostile mobs except tamed animals; hostile is self explanatory, except it doesn't cover bosses; golem, villager and tamed are also self-explanatory; all will kill all of the above (basically everything except players and bosses).
 ### /burn [me|player]
 Sets you or someone else on fire.
 ### /capabilities [player] [capability] [value|default]